-Eight of the students moved onto local public primary schools.
-One student moved onto a Montessori Primary School and one student moved to a private girl's school.
+Four of the students moved onto local public primary schools.
+Three students moved onto Catholic Schools in the area, one to an Independent Girls School and one student moved onto the Montessori Primary School in Balmain.

 School policies

 Enrolment Policy